reven0n/tp/docs/UserGuide.md

 - Use **simple name search** when you only need to find someone by name quickly
 - Use **`--email`** to find all contacts from a specific domain (e.g., `--email company.com`)
 - Use **`--tag`** to find all contacts in a category (e.g., `--tag client`, `--tag vendor`)
-- **Combine filters** to cast a wider net when you're not sure which field contains your keyword
+- **Combine multiple filters** to narrow down your search to very specific contacts
+- **Use multiple keywords within a field** to broaden matches within that field (e.g., `--email nus.edu ntu.edu` finds emails from either domain)

 </box>